castore-dev/castore/README.md

 >       type: 'POKEMON_LEVELED_UP', // <= event type is correctly typed 🙌
 >       payload, // <= payload is typed according to the provided event type 🙌
 >       metadata, // <= same goes for metadata 🙌
->       // timestamp is automatically set
+>       // timestamp is optional
 >     },
 >     // Not required - Can be useful in some cases
 >     { prevAggregate },